-It has been rewarding to have won many awards, including First Place at the Mount Dora Center for the Arts juried portrait show, Best of Show and the People’s Choice awards at the annual shows of the Sanford Seminole Art Association, First Place at Creative Spirit Gallery, Second Place and Caroline Ives Awards at the Ridge Art Association shows; Award of Merit at the Winter Fine Art Fair at Tioga, and others.
+Some of her many awards, include first place at the Mount Dora Center for the Arts juried portrait show; Best of Show and People’s Choice at the Sanford Seminole Art Association annual shows; first place at Creative Spirit Gallery; first place at Gainesville Fine Arts Association; Award of Merit at the Winter Fine Art Fair at Tioga, and many others.

-My professional art studies have included working with a number of local artists including Ralph Bagley and Stacy Barter as well as nationally-recognized artists Margaret Baumgartner, Clayton Beck, Thomas Buechner, Daniel Greene, Greg Kreutz, David Leffel, Marvin Mattelson, Nelson Shanks, and Romel de la Torre.
+Art studies include classes and workshops with Florida as well as nationally known artists including Anthony Ackrill, Carolyn Anderson, Margaret Baumgartner, Clayton Beck, Thomas Buechner, Daniel Greene, Greg Kreutz, David Leffel, Marvin Mattelson, Sheri McGraw, Nelson Shanks, Romel de la Torre and others.